 Initiatives & Projects

-Skowhegan's strategic plan guides all of our work.
+Main Street Skowhegan (MSS) is committed to realizing the goal of the Skowhegan strategic plan: Skowhegan is a thriving economic, cultural, and recreational destination where residents enjoy a high quality of life.
 Our projects and initiatives are directly tied to the plan's strategies—strategies that were developed by our community members with the goal of ensuring Skowhegan's brightest future.

 The Skowhegan River Park